Information on the Association

 The Attorneys General

-The Attorney General is popularly elected in 43 states, as well as in Guam, and is appointed by the governor in five states (Alaska, Hawaii, New Hampshire, New Jersey, and Wyoming) and in the four jurisdictions of American Samoa, the Northern Mariana Islands, Puerto Rico, and the Virgin Islands.
-In Maine, the Attorney General is selected by secret ballot of the legislature and in Tennessee, by the state Supreme Court.
-In the District of Columbia, the Mayor appoints the Attorney General whose powers and duties are similar to those of the Attorneys General of the states and jurisdictions.
+The attorney general is popularly elected in 43 states, as well as in the District of Columbia, Guam, and the Northern Mariana Islands.
+The attorney general is appointed by the governor in five states (Alaska, Hawaii, New Hampshire, New Jersey, and Wyoming) and in the three jurisdictions of American Samoa, Puerto Rico, and the Virgin Islands.
+In Maine, the attorney general is selected by secret ballot of the legislature and in Tennessee, by the state Supreme Court.

 As chief legal officers of the states, commonwealths, and territories of the United States, the Attorneys General serve as counselors to state government agencies and legislatures, and as representatives of the public interest.
 It is often said that Attorneys General occupy the intersection of law and public policy, dealing in areas as diverse as child support enforcement, drug policy, and environmental protection.

 In many areas traditionally considered the exclusive responsibility of the federal government, the Attorneys General now share enforcement authority.
 Indeed, a major trend of the last several years has been the increasingly cooperative working relationships the Attorneys General have forged with their federal counterparts, particularly in the areas of trade regulation, environmental enforcement, and criminal justice.